A Field Guide to Silicon Valley's Most Invasive Memes

 Capability Overhang

 The gap between what a model can already do and what people have figured out how to get it to do.
 From AI safety and alignment discourse in the early 2020s, used to describe how a system's latent abilities can outpace the interfaces, prompts, and scaffolding built around it.
-Shows up when months of apparent "progress" on a benchmark turn out to come not from a new model but from better prompting, tool use, or agent design wrapped around a model that was already there.
+Shows up most clearly in the SWE-bench trajectory, where scores climbed from the low single digits to over fifty percent on roughly the same underlying GPT-4-class model, because the agent scaffolding around it (Claude Code, Aider, Devin) got dramatically better while the weights stayed essentially the same.

 Commoditize Your Complement